Chuquicamata: History

 Copper has been mined for centuries at Chuquicamata, as evidenced by the 1899 discovery of the "Copper Man," a mummy dated to c.
 550 A.D.
 The mummy was found in an ancient mine shaft, apparently trapped by a rockfall.
 It is also related that the men of conquistador Diego de Almagro obtained copper horseshoes from the natives when he passed through in 1536.

 Incas and Spanish explorers exploited the mineral deposits of Chuquicamata during the pre-colonial and colonial periods.

 Mining activity was relatively small scale until the War of the Pacific (1879–1883), when Chile annexed parts of both Peru and Bolivia, including Chuquicamata.
 At this time, a great influx of miners were drawn into the area by what was termed the 'Red Gold Fever' (La Fiebre del Oro Rojo).
 Soon, Chuquicamata was covered with mines and over 400 mining claims at one point.
 Pirquineros and Chilean and English companies mined the brochantite veins from 1879 to 1912.
 The development of the mines was helped by arrival of the railroad to Calama.
 Some copper mining were former nitrate miners.
 Ten individual mines (piques) existed in Chuquicamata until 1882 when these begun to consolidate and by 1883 the following mine claims existed in Chuquicamata; Zaragoza and Lérida, Amigos and San Luis.
-The property of the mines in Chuquicamata continued to change in 1880s and 1890s.
+The property of the mines in Chuquicamata continued to change in the 1880s and 1890s.